JunydDEV/android-dayplanner-app/README.md

 # Future Work
 - I will be adding DataStore new Android library.
-- I will be replace the KAPT with KSP.
+- I will be replacing the KAPT with KSP.
-- I will do more code refactoring.
+- I will be doing more code refactoring.